beomwookang/SyncNAS/README.md

 # Synchronization-aware NAS for an Efficient Collaborative Inference on Mobile Platforms

-An anonymized private repo for our work under review.

 ## Evaluation of Pre-trained Versions of Our models

 ### Requirements